 Using medication long-term – ED medicines can be safe to take in the long-term.
-There is currently conflicting opinions on whether ED medicines can stop working over time but this does not seem to be a problem for most people ED medicines do not stop working if you take it long-term.
+There is currently conflicting opinions on whether ED medicines can stop working over time but this does not seem to be a problem for most people ED medicines do not stop working if you take them long-term.

-There is no guaranteed, permanent way to ‘cure’ ED – partly because, age is a factor that affects ED the older you are, the more likely you are to get ED symptoms.
+There is no guaranteed, permanent way to ‘cure’ ED – partly because, age is a factor that affects ED – the older you are, the more likely you are to get ED symptoms.
 This might mean that even if you have successfully kept your erectile dysfunction under control in the past, you may get ED symptoms again as you get older.
 Also, there are lots of factors that cause ED.
-So, one factor that doesn’t affect you right now might do in the future.
+So, one factor that doesn’t affect you right now might do so in the future.

 Can I train my erection to work better?

 - Pelvic floor exercises – these train the muscles that help support the reproductive organs.
 Regularly exercising these muscles can improve blood flow to the genitals, which improves erections